 With definitions and data out of the way, here are a few of the reasons we chose async-first for our business (and why you should too):

 We approach brainstorming with the belief that live conversations can be helpful, but people work better when they have a moment to think.
 After all, we need a better outcome, not a performative brainstorming session.
 So when someone can schedule their own time to think and respond with a voice message or other async tool – instead of being pulled away from critical work for a ‘quick’ 25-minute brainstorming session – they’ll often produce better results.

 One other note: async-first is simply removing the expectation to communicate live.
 If you happen to send a voice note and someone wants to reply immediately, they 100% can if that works for them.

 Voice and written notes (Slack, email, collaborative meeting agendas, etc.) are searchable, recorded, and centralized.
 That means you never have to worry if someone took notes from that meeting two weeks ago about that one off topic thing that is now very important (then manually uploaded them into the company wiki).
 At Yac, anyone in our company can simply search through old voice messages, Slack messages, and emails to see who said what thing about a given topic.

 This is super convenient for empowering people to solve their own problems, because they can search through every voice note in our company history.
 It’s also incredibly helpful for hybrid remote companies that can struggle with ‘communication highways’ where people in the office have important discussions in-person, leaving remote employees out.
-When you work async-first, everything’s in the cloud and accessible to all.
+When you use asynchronous tools everything’s in the cloud and accessible to all.

 A more inclusive working style